eda-ricercatore/caprese-sw-analy/zero-assign/readme.md

 #	My Respository for "CSCE 689: Fundamentals of Software Analysis" (Fall 2016)

-	This document provides an overview of this repository for programming assignments of the course CSCE 689, Section 601, "Special Topic: Fundamentals of Software Analysis," which was offered in Fall 2016.
+This document provides an overview of my source code and software
+	documentation for Programming Assignment #1 of the course CSCE 689, Section 601, "Special Topic: Fundamentals of Software Analysis," which was offered in Fall 2016.

-	The course is taught by Prof. Jeff Huang.

-	This repository also includes the source code and documentation for the course project.

-##	Solutions to Programming Assignment 0

-###	Solution for Part 0
+##	Solution for Part 0

 See [part 0](https://github.com/eda-ricercatore/caprese-sw-analy/tree/master/zero-assign/part-0) for the solution attempt and related software documentation.